curiousTauseef/django-multi-tenancy-example/README.md

-# Multitenancy Django Example
+# Multi-tenancy Django Example

-Example of multitenancy using Django 1.11 and MySql.
+Example of multi-tenancy using Django 1.11 and MySql.

 ## Step by Step to Install: